guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/refined_combination.rst

 The first obvious way to improve the background computation is by masking the objects present in the image.
-This masking process requires an initial object detection, that must be carried out on the result of an initial combination.
+This masking process requires an initial object detection, that must be carried out on the result of an initial image combination.
 For that reason, this masking requires to set ``iterations`` to a number larger than zero.

 In addition, the user can indicate that the sky signal at each pixel must be computed from the signal at the same pixel in a predefined number of images